 The engineered clustering process is generally a top-down approach for developing clusters.
 In Europe, policymakers typically lead whereas in North America, private individuals are relatively more important.
 In transition economies, both these spheres are the source of strong, albeit very different, cluster processes.
 In developing countries, there have been fewer private sector founded initiatives, but several governments and multilateral organisations back clusters in selected areas.
 International donor organisations likewise try to strengthen leading clusters.
 The initial catalyst of an engineered cluster process could be a given investment opportunity, a dynamic leader, or a regional/national economic crisis.
-The general approach then follows: form or develop of existing social capital to anchor the cluster idea, maintain or establish new mechanisms for building trust, formulate a vision and strategy, and then undertake action.
+The cluster idea, maintain or establish new mechanisms for building trust, formulate a vision and strategy, and then undertake action.

 Alternatively, the organic process of clustering is a bottom-up approach.
 Multiple actors in interfirm collaboration, the tightening of regional networks or the introduction of supportive framework conditions are among the factors which may trigger the organic formation of clusters.
-These clusters initially display spontaneous developments towards the establishment of linkages and joint strategies.
-From this platform of continuous or recurring instances of cooperation, the notion of a cluster initiative or a more structured cluster development process evolves, as the intensification of links between players within the cluster creates a sense of identity.
+These clusters initially display spontaneous developments towards the establishment of linkages and joint strategies.64 From this platform of continuous or recurring instances of cooperation, the notion of a cluster initiative or a more structured cluster development process evolves, as the intensification of links between players within the cluster creates a sense of identity.
 Informal linkages formalise, and more structured/pro-active cluster actions result.